Documentation Index

 If the workflow requires OAuth-type Credentials, it is recommended that the Creator register as a developer with the OAuth service provider, create an application, and provide the

-for that application.
+ClientIDandClientSecretfor that application. -

 The MuleRun OAuth Redirect URL is: